-Macular degeneration is the name given to a group of chronic, degenerative retinal eye diseases that cause progressive loss of central vision, leaving the peripheral or side vision intact.
+Macular degeneration, also known as age-related macular degeneration (AMD) is the name given to a group of chronic, degenerative retinal eye diseases that cause progressive loss of central vision, leaving the peripheral or side vision intact.
 It affects the ability to read, drive, recognise faces and perform activities that require detailed vision.
-Macular degeneration, also known as age-related macular degeneration, is the leading cause of legal blindness and severe vision loss in Australia, responsible for 50% of all cases of blindness.
+Macular degeneration is the leading cause of legal blindness and severe vision loss in Australia, responsible for 50% of all cases of blindness.

-Macular degeneration is progressive and painless and although it can lead to legal blindness, it does not result in total or 'black' blindness.
+Macular degeneration is progressive and painless and does not result in total vision loss.

 Early detection is critical

 The early detection of any form of macular degeneration is crucial to saving sight.
 Difficulty with vision should never be dismissed as just a part of getting older.
 In its early stages macular degeneration may not result in noticeable visual symptoms but it can be detected with an eye examination.

 The earlier that macular degeneration is detected the earlier that steps can be undertaken to help slow its progression and save sight through treatment and/or lifestyle modifications.